History of G-suit and MAST

 Content may not be copied, marketed, sold or otherwise disseminated without the express written consent of Pearson Education, Inc.

-[For more information on the history of the g-suit, please see The Origin of the Anti-G Suit - A Link Between Clinical Surgery and Aviation Medicine by Dr. Wilfrid H. Brook.]
+[For more information on the history of the g-suit, please see The Origin of the Anti-G Suit - A Link Between Clinical Surgery and Aviation Medicine.
+An invention by George Crile for surgical use in 1903 was similar to the anti-g suit developed in the 1930's and 1940's for military flight.
+History and timeline by Dr. Wilfrid H. Brook.]

 Home ~ Orthostatic Intolerance (OI)